ischrot/ischrot.github.io/teaching/README.md

 ## Courses

-From the winter term 2023/2024 I will no longer be organising our courses.
+As of the winter term 2023/2024, I will no longer be organizing our courses.
 However, you can still find information about our group's courses on my website.
+  {:.note}

 ### Winter Term 2023/24